PerpetualBeta/srcset_factory/readme.md

 /path/to/srcset_factory.php --source=/path/to/srcset_drop_folder [--destination=/path/to/destination_folder]
 ```

 Where `source` is the path to an image or folder and (optionally) `destination` is the path to a folder.
-If you do not specify a `destination` folder then the script to save its output to the `source` folder.
+If you do not specify a `destination` folder then the script will save its output to the `source` folder.

 ### Polyfill